 The Apple A15 Bionic chipset was introduced with the iPhone 13 series, and it is a powerful and energy-efficient chipset.
-The all-new Apple A16 Bionic chipsets are slated to debut in the iPhone 14 series next year.
+The all-new Apple A16 Bionic chipsets are slated to debut in the iPhone 14 series this year.
 As usual, the firm will make a few tweaks here and there.
 We’ve produced this article based on leaks and rumours about the forthcoming chipset that have already surfaced on the internet.
-We will keep updating the post on a regular basis so that you don’t miss anything new.
+We will keep updating the post on a regular basis so that you don’t miss anything new. series

 Apple A16 Bionic Specifications